18F/development-guide/pages/js/frameworks.md

   - complex data visualization dashboards
   - lazy-loaded from the back end
 - When the site's design specifies a single page app architecture over classic server request and response.
-- When the whole site will be built with Angular to maintain front end code consistency.
+- When the whole site will be built with Angular to maintain front-end code consistency.

 #### When not to use:
 - For a single or a few simple components (with the rest of the site not using Angular), instead see React or Web Components.